 - This standard was developed in Germany and Switzerland.
 Its use also seems to be largely restricted to those countries.

 - An updated version of PDF/X-3 which adds among others support for transparency and spot colors.

 PDF/X is just the starting point

-GWG is an industry organization which took the PDF/X standards and then added on top of that a set of rules to cover specific types of printing.
-There are standard for exchanging files for commercial printing, newspapers, packaging and digital printing.
+GWG is an industry organization that took the PDF/X standards and then added on top of that a set of rules to cover specific types of printing.
+There are standards for exchanging files for commercial printing, newspapers, packaging, and digital printing.
 Their current specifications are mainly based on PDF/X-1a.

 How to create PDF/X-1a files